bellons91/personal-tech-notes/azure/Azure CosmosDB/Azure CosmosDB Request Units.md

 ---
-tags: azure, cloud, az-204, azure-cosmos-db
+tags:
+  - azure
+  - cloud
+  - az-204
+  - azure-cosmos-db
+  - request-unit
+  - ru
 ---

-# Azure CosmosDB Request Units

 A request unit represents the system resources such as [[CPU]], [[IOPS]], and memory that are required to perform the database operations supported by Azure Cosmos DB.